 - ALWAYS plan your journey – check travel times, traffic etc.

 The more you prepare, the higher the chance that the interview will be successful be on your way to start the business administration apprenticeship.

 Don’t be afraid to talk about yourself when asked.
-Talk about your hobbies and interests (any related to digital marketing would be advantageous), what you like to do on weekends etc. Mention awards and achievements you have gained over the years, whether they are from school or clubs.
-Make sure that you don’t overshare, but don’t give too short an answer.
+Talk about your hobbies and interests (any related to digital marketing would be advantageous), what you like to do on weekends etc. Mention awards and achievements you have gained over the years, whether they are from school/clubs or design related.

 Don’t just mention how you want to begin a career in digital marketing, speak about what you like about the business and what they have achieved.
 Mention any recent projects (if possible) that caught your interest and why.

 Reflecting on an example of prioritising tasks during a heavy workload is a positive way to show competency in a role.
 This will help demonstrate your organisational skills and problem solving.
 Explain how and why you made the decision and why it was the right one.

 Prior research on the brand or company is essential to answer this question.
 Identifying areas of strengths and weaknesses in their current set up highlights your ability to analyse and implement changes.
 Discussing your skills that you could utilise to benefit the business will give the employer another reason to consider employing you.

 Talk about any relevant software packages you have used, for example Microsoft Packages including Word, Excel and Powerpoint (Adobe software and WordPress are desired but not essential).
 Any digital illustration or video editing software shows excellent ability in the sector.
 Any technical office systems that you have previous use or an overview of would also be advantageous.